braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/cocoapods.md

 ## Step 1: Install CocoaPods

 Installing the iOS SDK via [CocoaPods][apple_initial_setup_1] automates the majority of the installation process for you.
+To install CocoaPods, refer to the CocoaPods [Getting Started guide][cocoapods_getting_started].

 Run the following command to get started: